xdslproject/xdsl/docs/marimo/index.md

 layout: page
 ---

-This is a series of introductory notebooks for the basics of compiler development in xDSL.
+These are introductory notebooks for the basics of compiler development in xDSL.
+We currently provide two series of notebooks on manipulating IR and working with assembly-level dialects.

-It uses [Marimo](https://marimo.app/), a modern Python notebook that runs in your browser.
+We use [Marimo](https://marimo.app/), a modern Python notebook that runs in your browser.
 It keeps a dependency graph between cells in the notebook, re-running all dependencies of a cell that you change.
-Note that the notebook automatically installs xDSL in an environment in your tab when you open a notebook, so you may need to wait a little for it to do that and re-run all the cells.
+Note that each notebook automatically installs xDSL in an environment in your browser tab when you open it, so you may need to wait a little for installation to complete and re-run all the cells.

 ## Manipulating IR